SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

 - go to localhost:5000 and check if the front-end is still connected.

-4. Connect sockets in the Express server.
+4. Connect sockets in Express `server.js`.
 Follow steps 1-5 in the websockets folder [websockets/README.md]

 5. In this app we will be using j-query, bootstrap, ajax CDN's - add these scripts to your `index.html` file.

+**A note on data flows**

+1. Data from the static files in the HTML files are connected to the Express server.js via the node path module.
+2. The JQuery is connected via the scripts files to the HTML and therefore flows into the Express server via the HTML
+3. Express server data flows are from vanilla JavaScript transpiled by babel and node to JQuery once the HTML files are connected to the backend via the server
+4. The socket-io library is intantiated both in the JQuery files via a script file that connects the library to the socket & io methods and event listeners as well as in the server.
+The flow of information therefore is via the Express server as it connects to the front-end JavaScript files in the HTML static connection of the two files.

 Code base:

-1. In the j-query, write the userMessage codeblock for the `element.submit()` event.
+1. In `Jquery scripts`, write the userMessage codeblock for the `element.submit()` event.
 The socket events `socket.emit()` waits for the user to type their message and registers it to the value of the input using the `element.value()` method

 ```
 $("form").submit(() => {